 Then I simply ran some INSERT INTO statements in mysql to copy data from that temporary database into the redmine db, using constants to replace user ids and a few additional tweaks (e.g. trac stores timestamps as UNIX-style timestamp long ints, whereas redmine uses the datetime type).
 All in all, it was rather hackish, but my needs were very simple (only a handful of unique trac users and not even any need to copy across ticket updates).

-RE: Trac import into an Existing Redmine Site - Added by Mark P over 9 years ago
+RE: Trac import into an Existing Redmine Site - Added by Mark P almost 10 years ago

 I was planning to follow a very similar approach, so many thanks for validating that for me.
 Do you have an entity diagram for the Redmine schema so you knew how to insert the data?
 Right now that looks to be my biggest hurdle as I don't want to corrupt the data by inserting it incorrectly.
 I will be migrating data from multiple MS SQL Server databases into Redmine, so I will have to run the process multiple times.
 I may end up dumping the MS stuff to a temp mysql as you did, as I think I have date format/type mismatches too.